Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: Use Case

 \emph{With the Companion:} Alex scrolls through his social network newsfeed and encounters a photo of an influencer that promotes masculinity.
-As summer is approaching, he decides to check the influencers profile for possible tips to help him tone his body.
+As summer is approaching, he decides to check the influencer's profile for possible tips to help him tone his body.
 Alex spends the next hour watching videos in the influencer's profile and starts following similar profiles.
 The Companion runs in the background and detects that the majority of profiles Alex has started to follow fall under the category of fitness.
 Image classifiers further identify that those profiles promote a specific body type.
 Then, the Companion triggers a narrative script and notifies Alex that a new game (the script) is available (Figure \ref{img:objective_policy}).
 Alex accesses the game and initiates the narrative script.
 The narrative script mechanisms assign him to an influencer that supports the opposite perspective (counter-narrative) than the one he triggered.
 He is instructed to navigate through the profile and self-reflect on how this profile makes him feel.
-Alex is then shown a brief video of how SM algorithms work and how they can place a user into filter bubbles.
+Alex is asked to participate in an online collaborative game showing the impact of social media influence and filter bubbles on our decision capabilities (e.g. see \citep{LomonacoOgnibeneTrianniTaibiHelmeto2022} and section \ref{studiesresults}).
+He is then shown a brief video of how SM algorithms work and how they can place a user into filter bubbles.
 In the next screen, Alex enters a mini-game where he is instructed to manipulate a filter bubble by following and unfollowing profiles and by liking and unliking posts.
-During the game, Alex can see how the newsfeed of the user changes according to his behavior.
-Alex starts to understand how social media works and how algorithms can learn from our behavior.
+During the game, Alex can see how the newsfeed of the user changes according to his behaviour.
+Alex starts to understand how social media works and how algorithms can learn from our behaviour.
 Once the game is over, the narrative script ends, and Alex receives a badge for completing it.
-The educational component registers Alex's progresses and marks the learning objective of filter bubbles as complete (Figure \ref{img:edu_strategy}).
+The educational component registers Alex's signs of progress and marks the learning objective of filter bubbles as complete (Figure \ref{img:edu_strategy}).
 Alex returns to his social media profile and receives a notification from the Companion that the content of his newsfeed has been altered by the CWB-RS component to reduce the harmful content that he has been receiving.
 He has the option to revert this setting, but he decides to continue with it.
 The CWB-RS component filters Alex's news feed with images unrelated to muscular fitness.
 Eventually, this alters Alex’s content needs and influences him to start following profiles that are not solely related to muscular fitness, which leads to minimising his exposure to influencers promoting a perfect body.
 To confirm that Alex is staying on the right track, a few days later, the Companion operates a further inspection to analyse the content being followed.
-The Companion verifies that the online behavior of Alex has improved after the completion of the mini-game and it does not trigger any further mini-games for him.
+The Companion verifies that Alex’s online behaviour has improved after the completion of the mini-game and it does not trigger any further mini-games for him.
 Alex receives a notification informing him that the CWB-RS component has stopped altering his newsfeed.
 His newsfeed content has now become more balanced.
 Alex has become less obsessed with the idea of having a muscular body.